 Truth: Invent a spacecraft then fly it into space and accidentally blow something up that that exposes you to cosmic radiation like Reed Richards of the Fantastic Four did, giving you extreme elasticity.
 Other than that?
 Nothing comes to mind.
 But you can moisturize yourself and hope for the best.
 Hope is a nice thing to have, dontcha think?

-3. Is my skin really going to go to hell while I’m pregnant?
+3. Is my skin really going to go to hell during my pregnancy?

 Truth: Don’t worry, sweetie!
 Other than acne, bacne, stretch marks, contact dermatitis which made me allergic to myself, greasy hair, increased body hair, increased facial hair/mutton chops, excessive sweating everywhere, weird B.O., hemorrhoids, skin tags, new freckles, growing another chin, and a sensitivity to pretty much all fabrics other than 100 percent organic cotton gathered by virgins under the blood moon, I had virtually no skin changes during my pregnancies.
 I’m sure you’ll be fine.
 I barely noticed any of these things!